mackbjon/server-boilerplates/README.md

 #### 2. Log-in to Heroku Client

-<sub> Pressing any key after the 'heroku login' command will take you to Heroku's website where you can log-in or sign-up if you do not already have an account </sub>
+<sub> Pressing any key after entering the 'heroku login' command will take you to Heroku's website where you can log-in or sign-up if you do not already have an account </sub>

 ```
 heroku login